iszczesniak/cpp/memory/index.md

 Data on the stack are packed together according to when the data was created, and so data that are related are close to each other.
-This is called *data colocation*.
-And colocation is good, because the data that a process (more specifically, some function of the process) needs at a given time is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.
+This is called *data collocation*.
+And collocation is good, because the data that a process (more specifically, some function of the process) needs at a given time is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.

-Data allocated on the heap are less colocated (in comparison with the stack): they are more likely to be spread all over the heap memory, which slows down memory access, as quite likely the data is not in the processor memory cache.
+Data allocated on the heap are less collocated (in comparison with the stack): they are more likely to be spread all over the heap memory, which slows down memory access, as quite likely the data is not in the processor memory cache.